kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 On the other hand, **Prime Video is a great acquisition channel** since it is a worthwhile alternative to Netflix on its own.
 And if you subscribe to Prime for this video content, why not to utilize its free shipping option too?

-Prime video is a crucial part of Prime membership. **Amazon is investing heavily in its content by licensing it and recently also by investing billions of dollars in creating its own movies and shows** through its own Amazon Studios.
+Prime video is a crucial part of Prime membership. **Amazon is investing heavily in its content by licensing content and recently also by investing billions of dollars in creating its own movies and shows** through its own Amazon Studios.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PZ75QyqbKf4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 &nbsp;